FlyingRhenquest/RequirementsManager/README.md

 manage my requirements for this project.

 Currently this is just a checkpoint commit into git.
 This is an ongoing project and will change over time.
-It's not particularly interesting right now.
+It's starting to get somewhat interesting.

-This checkpoint adds inital support for reading a graph out of a database.
-It's not well tested yet.
-It's also recursive, so you should not make eye contact (As a rule it's best not to make eye contact with recursive functions.)
-It's also not supported in Python or Emscripten yet.
+This checkpoint adds database load/save support to the Python API.

-I need to instrument the PythonAPI to be able to save and load soon.
+See examples/python/LoadSaveDb.py for a brief example of how to use it.

-I should be able to get to that in the next couple of days.
+For database support to work, you need to set up your database.
+If you have a PostgreSQL database you can connect to, you can run the CreateTables executable that builds with this project to create the node tables.
+I will document this in more detail shortly.

 ## What's here RIGHT NOW